omegasemantic/omegasemantic.github.io/_pip/AB.md

 layout: default
 ---

 # A : B

 > They bent over the exhibits, studying them gravely, but without touching them.

-Inspired so by these items, I change my name, one said.
+tnspired so by these items, I change my name, one said.

 From now on, please address me: Exhibit A.

 I shall be Exhibit B, said the other, and assumed a shape upon the floor.

-\*
+*

 Come to me, said A.

 I decline, said B.

 Stand or I kick you, said A.

-\*
+*

 Never mind.
 Stay down.
 We will make do.

-\*
+*

 We present the diorama, said A.
 She finds her lover's corpse.
 She takes him in her arms.
 Death takes her.

 A. continues:
 Yet, I would offer my public another dimension.
 Please retreat to the wall.
 I shall take the centre.
 There I shall strike my pose.
 Ply a circuit around me, reflect, and in due course, propose your opinion.

-\*
+*

 I thank you, said A.
 However, I am much concerned on your behalf.
 How will you attract a following?

 I must venture to surmount my misfortunes, said B.